 Interface Implementation

 From the previous sections, it has been illustrated that every encoded piece of a contract (such as Schema, States and Operation) and Interface are distinct entities that can be developed independently.
 In order to connect them, an additional piece of code is required.
-Interface Implementation represents a simple set of instructions which maps the semantic of the interfaces to the actual strict type data structure of the Schema.
+Interface Implementation represents a simple set of instructions that maps the semantics of the interfaces to the actual strict type data structure of the Schema.

 fn nia_rgb20() -> IfaceImpl {